SvitlanaKo/documentation/user_guide/getting_started/activities/using_emails.rst

-To apply an email template to a new email: select the template from the dropdown of the **Apply Template** field, as shown below:
+To apply an email template to a new email: select the template from the drop-down of the **Apply Template** field, as shown below:

 .. image:: /user_guide/img/getting_started/emails/apply_template.jpg